Online Fair Allocations with Binary Valuations and Beyond

+\paragraph{Deterministic online algorithms.} In the online setting, the items in $T$ arrive one by one in an arbitrary order, where $|T|$ is unknown.
+When an item arrives, the values (costs) of this item for all agents are revealed.
+The online algorithm must make an immediate and irrevocable decision to allocate the item to one agent or discard it \textit{deterministically}.

-Our goal is to design the deterministic algorithms to compute allocations guaranteeing the desired approximation fairness or efficiency (approximate EF1, MMS, USW, USC) (Definitions \ref{def: ef1_goods}, \ref{def: mms_goods}, \ref{def: usw}, \ref{def: ef1_chores}, \ref{def: mms_chores}, \ref{def: usc}) and constraint (non-wastefulness for goods (Definition \ref{def: non-wastefulness}) and completeness for chores (Definition \ref{def: completeness})) at the end of each round.
+Our objective is to design deterministic algorithms to compute allocations guaranteeing the desired approximation fairness or efficiency, including EF1, MMS, and USW/USC (Definitions \ref{def: ef1_goods}, \ref{def: mms_goods}, \ref{def: usw}, \ref{def: ef1_chores}, \ref{def: mms_chores}, and \ref{def: usc}), as well as constraints, including non-wastefulness (Definition \ref{def: non-wastefulness}) and completeness (Definition \ref{def: completeness}), at the end of each round.
 In contrast, our impossibility results will hold even if the desired guarantees are required to hold only at the end.
-Let us demonstrate the deterministic online allocation procedure with the following example.
+For a better understanding of our online model, let us demonstrate the deterministic online allocation procedure through the following example.